top of page

 Ahead of the intervention running, it was agreed that four metrics would be used to measure the effectiveness of the intervention.

-Incident Reporting data - this metric would show how many reports were being made for ID card losses.
-These reports were received on a monthly basis and had high data quality because all personnel need to report their ID card as lost before they can progress with the replacement process.
+1. Incident Reporting data - These reports were received on a monthly basis and had high data quality because all personnel need to report their ID card as lost before they can progress with the replacement process.
+There was a 66% decrease in ID loss reports during the 6 month trial period.

-A Self Reporting survey - this metric would gauge whether personnel noticed the interventions taking place as well as their general thoughts and feelings on the activities.
+2. A Self Reporting survey - this asked personnel whether they noticed the interventions taking place as well as their general thoughts and feelings on the activities.
+90% of survey responses had seen at least 1 element of the intervention package.

 Overall we saw an improvement in behaviour during the trial period.
 A key requirement for our intervention package was to ensure it provided positive reinforcement so personnel didn't feel like they were receiving disciplinary action.
 Understanding the culture of personnel on base and leveraging this led to positive engagement with the interventions.